 The 1000 Women in Religion page also includes information about related project events and activities.

-The University of Divinity's initial target is to create 100 new Wikipedia entries for Australian Women in Religion.
+The University of Divinity's initial target is to create 100 new Wikipedia entries for Australian Women in Religion in 2021.

 How you can contribute: